cdown/chrisdown.name/_posts/2026-03-24-zswap-vs-zram-when-to-use-what.md

 organisations running containerised or isolated workloads.

 Even the embedded and diskless cases are narrowing.
 Many of us working in this area share similar views on where things are heading.
-Christoph, who maintains the block layer, has been direct:
+Christoph, who is one of the core contributors to the block layer, has been direct:

 > No way.
 Stop adding hacks to the block layer just because you're abusing a
 > block driver for compressed swap.
 Please everyone direct their energy to
 > pluggable zswap backends and backing-store-less zswap now instead of making
 > the zram mess even worse.

-<div class="citation"><a href="https://lore.kernel.org/r/aabrv_xrsKPx9jZf@infradead.org">Christoph Hellwig</a>, block layer maintainer</div>
+<div class="citation"><a href="https://lore.kernel.org/r/aabrv_xrsKPx9jZf@infradead.org">Christoph Hellwig</a>, NVMe maintainer and block developer</div>

 Johannes, one of the memory management maintainers, agreed: